 Walk across an epic boardwalk in a gorge.

 I highly recommend Flume Gorge in Franconia Notch State Park, which was created by the flow of Flume Brook and sits at the base of Mount Liberty.
+This is one of the most beautiful places to visit in NH.

 The 1.5 mile Flume Gorge loop takes you along stairs and a boardwalk within the gorge, where you can observe the lush flora and fauna up close and take in its 90-foot granite walls.
 It’s an unforgettable experience.